 *Definition of expenditures that qualify as “local content” varies by country.

 Chevron recognizes that the positive local impact of our supply chain investments can be amplified by the sourcing decisions of our suppliers.
 We encourage our major international suppliers of goods and services to form partnerships with local businesses and to maximize the purchase of local goods and services.
 These joint ventures create an opportunity for the local businesses to gain access to new technology, bring their processes up to international standards and train their people on the latest industry practices.

 Chevron also seeks to build and maintain a supply chain that reflects how deeply our community values diversity.
-For example, in the U.S. we have a robust Supplier Diversity/Small Business Program dedicated to developing and promoting successful partnerships with women- and minority-owned businesses.
-Thanks to those efforts, we spent more than $570 million with woman- and minority-owned businesses and more than $1.8 billion on goods and services from small businesses.
-Also in 2016, The National Business Inclusion Consortium (NBIC) awarded Chevron the inaugural Best-of-the-Best Award for our outstanding commitment to diversity and inclusion in our supply chain.
+For example, in the United States we are dedicated to developing and promoting successful partnerships with woman- and minority-owned businesses and small businesses.
+Thanks to those efforts, we spent more than $587 million with woman- and minority-owned businesses and more than $1.5 billion on goods and services from small businesses.
+The National Business Inclusion Consortium has honored Chevron with the Best-of-the-Best award three years in a row, since its inception in 2016, for our outstanding commitment to diversity and inclusion in our supply chain.

 encouraging our partners to meet high standards of safety, social and environmental performance